 - Loss of independence

 These are all important parts of a person's life that a simple hearing test to determine and then appropriately treat hearing loss can change for the better.

-With the increase in Alzheimer's as well as a rapidly growing senior population it's vital that family and friends become aware of early warning signs for Alzheimer's as well as hearing loss.
+With the increase in Alzheimer's as well as a rapidly growing senior population it's vital that family and friends become aware of early warning signs of Alzheimer's as well as hearing loss.

 Give the Gift of Hearing

 The holidays bring about many family gatherings and social events.
-If you notice that one of your loved ones seems to be exhibiting any of the signs for Alzheimer's or hearing loss take action.
-Early detection with any physical impairment or disease is the first step to treating and potentially solving the problem.
+If you notice that one of your loved ones seems to be exhibiting any of the signs of Alzheimer's or hearing loss take action.
+Early detection of any physical impairment or disease is the first step to treating and potentially solving the problem.

 When it comes to hearing loss there are so many options for people who suffer from this today.
 Hearing aids along with making television, computers, and phones more accessible for those with hearing loss is easy, affordable and can make an enormous difference in the lives of those living with hearing loss.
 It is even more important to diagnose hearing loss for someone also suffering from Alzheimer's disease.

 To find a hearing professional near you or your loved one, visit Healthy Hearing's Find a Professional section today.